MalinNyberg/MalinNyberg/README.md

 ### :woman_technologist: About Me :
  :telescope: I study Fullstack Development .NET at Chas Academy.
 I am currently at my first year.

- :soccer: In my free time, I play soccer and hang out with friends and family.

   :zap: In my free time, I code as much as I can, play soccer and hang out with friends and family.

  :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-linkedin-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/malin-nyberg-0bb35313a/)